samunot/Configuration-Management-using-Ansible/README.md

     To create CoffeeMaker Server and install all the dependencies requrired and then run it.

-    Server IP: 192.168.33.15

 ### 2) Selenium:

-    To create Selenium Server and install all the dependencies requrired and then test the server running on 192.168.33.15.
+    To create Selenium Server and install all the dependencies requrired and then test the server running on 192.168.33.11

-    Server IP: 192.168.33.17

 ## Setup